Protocol Specification

 Real-World Impact: Country Examples

-To illustrate GX Protocol's concrete impact, we examine how government allocations could transform fiscal capacity for nations across different continents and economic conditions.
-All calculations use confirmed parameters: GX 80 per participant for the first 2 billion globally, GX 40 for the next 2 billion, at the genesis reference rate of 1 GX = USD 120.
+To illustrate GX Protocol's concrete impact, we examine how the government treasury allocation could transform the fiscal position of nations across different continents and economic conditions.
+The allocation is not tied to a country's GDP.
+It is calibrated to its government budget: the treasury allocation is large enough to close recurrent budget deficits, so that a government can meet its expenditure from its existing revenue from products and services without borrowing, and it compensates for revenue that would otherwise be raised through taxation.
+The precise terms for each country are settled through detailed bilateral discussions.
+All calculations below use confirmed parameters: GX 50 per participant for the first 2 billion globally, GX 25 for the next 2 billion, at the genesis reference rate of 1 GX = USD 120.

 Calculation Method

 Government treasury allocation = Population x GX per participant.
 USD equivalent = GX allocation x USD 120 (genesis reference rate).
-Early-registering nations (within the first 2 billion participants globally) receive GX 80 per participant.
-Nations registering in the later phases receive GX 40.
-The examples below assume early registration at GX 80.
+Nations registering within the first 2 billion participants globally receive GX 50 per participant; nations registering in the later phase receive GX 25.
+The examples below assume early registration at GX 50.
+The figures describe the scale of fiscal headroom the allocation creates, against which a government's budget deficit is closed; they are not GDP comparisons.

 Population: 55 million